chris-royall/portfolio/README.md

 <p>This Project has been built using HTML, CSS and TypeScript using the Angular framework.</p>

 <p>Within this application, I have configured a contact form containing three fields with validation.
 The user must enter content to all fields to submit the form.
-If any fields are empty, the form fails to send and the user is presented with a validation warning message.</p>
+If any fields are empty, the form fails to send and the user is presented with a validation warning message.</br>
+Once the form has been submitted, an API is called using <code>POST</code> method which sends the form data to a Lambda function.
+The function will send an email with the form data via Simple Email Service, followed by recording the payload data to the associated CloudWatch Log Group.</p>

+<p>Further logging is recorded upon the selection of a link within the application.
+When a user selects a link, an API is called using <code>POST</code> method which sends the button reference to a Lambda function.
+The function will record a new Log Stream within the CloudWatch Log Group and record the payload data.</br>
+Log Stream prefix: <code>LinkSelection-${currentDate}</code></br>
+If a Log Stream already exists, the log will get recorded in that Log Stream.</p>

 <a href="https://www.chrisroyall.com" target="_blank">Public Link</a>